 Disadvantages

-Surface Limitation: Penetrant liquids can only detect surface defects and are not effective for internal discontinuities.
+Surface Limitation: Liquid penetrant test can only detect surface defects and are not effective for internal discontinuities.

 - Material Restrictions: This method is not suitable for porous materials, as the penetrant may not be effectively removed.